All Episodes

 It's become the new norm.

-And what he meant was a lot of things criminal activity, too.
+And what he meant was a lot of things, criminal activity, too.

-We can't stop it, so we just declare it's the new normal.
+So we just declare it's the new normal.

 It's a lack of moral clarity, too.